-Consequences Stay for Students Who Flout COVID-19 Rules
+Consequences for Students Who Break COVID-19 Rules

-Thousands of college students have faced suspension or expulsion for breaking COVID-19 rules, which forbid attending parties or even gathering in dorm rooms.
-Less egregious violations may result in students being moved to remote learning or getting assigned community service activities by a jury of their peers.
+In some cases, students were allowed to return to campus after a set period of time; others were expelled.
+Less egregious violations have resulted in students being moved to remote learning or getting assigned community service activities by a jury of their peers.

 College Campus COVID-19 Rules

-- Wear a mask indoors (and sometimes outdoors, too)
+Wear a mask indoors (and sometimes outdoors, too)

-- Limit social gatherings
+Limit social gatherings

-- Don't congregate at large parties
+Don't congregate at large parties

-- Get tested for COVID-19 frequently (up to three times per week)
+Get tested for COVID-19 frequently (up to three times per week)

-- Get the flu vaccine
+Get the flu vaccine